keimatch/generate-type-from-aep_schema/README.md

 By using this tool, you can leverage XDM in a type-safe manner, avoiding input of information that doesn't conform to the schema.
 This minimizes potential bugs and enhances the overall robustness of your code.

+> **Warning**
+> This tool is an unofficial Adobe tool.
+Please note that if the DOM structure of the Schema page changes, there is a possibility that the tool may not function correctly

 # Requirement

 It is recommended to have the following versions installed: